Membership Terms & Conditions

 This non-refundable fee is charged to new members and renewing members who have let their membership lapse for a period greater than 30 days.

 Monthly fees may be automatically charged to a credit or debit card or deducted from your checking account or participating savings account.
+A $2.95 Processing fee will be added to monthly fees paid using a Debit / Credit Card.
 This option requires payment of joining fee and first month’s dues at sign-up, as well as current bank information and completion of a bank draft authorization form.
 A 30-day written notification is required to stop bank draft payments.
 The YMCA serves all ages, abilities, incomes and faiths.
 Financial assistance is available.

 ELECTRONIC FUNDS (EFT) OR CREDIT CARD AUTHORIZATION